-We collected 16 completed Care Quality Commission patient comment cards and obtained the views of a further seven patients on the day of our visit.
+We obtained the views of 42 patients on the day of our visit.
 These provided a positive view of the service the practice provided.

 All of the patients commented that the quality of care was very good.
 Patients commented on friendliness and helpfulness of the staff and dentists were good at explaining the treatment that was proposed.